 Some of the factors which contribute to the development of tourism in the country include the following:

-A Decrease in Crime Rate.
-This stimulates the tourism boom in certain areas such as Bogota, Cartagena, and Medellin.
-This is has been reinforced by the peace negotiations by President Juan Manuel Santos in 2012
+- A Decrease in Crime Rate.
+This stimulates the tourism boom in certain areas such as Bogotá, Cartagena, and Medellín.
+This has been reinforced by the peace negotiations by President Juan Manuel Santos in 2012.

-• Devaluation of the Colombian Peso.
-A week Colombian Peso means more purchasing power for foreign tourists
+- Devaluation of the Colombian Peso.
+A weak Colombian Peso means more purchasing power for foreign tourists.

-• Connectivity.
-Colombia finds itself in close proximity to large traveling markets like Brazil and the US.
-Located just 3 hours from Miami, Florida and having had 52 airport expansions in 2016, Colombia makes itself easily accessible by all who want to enjoy its wonders.
+- Connectivity.
+Colombia finds itself in close proximity to large traveling markets like Brazil and the U.S. Located just 3 hours from Miami, Florida, and having had 52 airport expansions in 2016, Colombia makes itself easily accessible to all who want to enjoy its wonders.

 Colombia Hotel Investment Incentives

-2. Tax duty exemptions and VAT postponements for all capital goods in tourism exports
+- Tax duty exemptions and VAT postponements for all capital goods in tourism exports.

 We’re here to support your expansion and ease of doing business in Colombia, even during challenging times such as these.